thebabush/AFLplusplus/README.md

-  This will not allow for coverage analysis but a fast way to see if a new path was found. the speed increase is roughtly about 20-25%.
+  This will not allow for coverage analysis but a fast way to see if a new path was found.
+  The speed increase is roughtly about 20-25%.

   We would then need another, different run (different compiled) to see what that new coverage is.